tfpickard/novellone/README.md

 ## Story Lifecycle

 1. **Spawn** – The background worker ensures at least `min_active_stories` exist.
 If at capacity, it gracefully completes the oldest active story to free a slot.
-2. **Premise & Theme** – `story_generator.spawn_new_story` requests a novel premise + theme JSON, seeding chaos parameters.
+2. **Premise & Theme** – `story_generator.spawn_new_story` requests a novel premise + theme JSON, seeding chaos parameters and the ten structured content axes.
-3. **Chapter Generation** – At every `chapter_interval_seconds`, active stories receive new chapters that escalate absurdity coefficients.
+3. **Chapter Generation** – At every `chapter_interval_seconds`, active stories receive new chapters that escalate absurdity coefficients and report per-axis content readings.
 4. **Quality Evaluation** – Every `evaluation_interval_chapters`, stories are scored via `story_evaluator.evaluate_story`.
 5. **Completion** – Stories terminate when quality dips below the threshold, reach `max_chapters_per_story`, or are manually killed.
-6. **Cover Art** – Completed stories without cover art trigger a DALL·E request to synthesize a themed book cover.
+6. **Cover Art** – Completed stories without cover art trigger a DALL·E request, and a scheduled backfill job keeps scanning for any remaining gaps.
 7. **Replacement** – Newly completed stories are removed from the active pool, allowing fresh narratives to spawn.

 ---